DonaldWhyte/high-performance-data-processing-in-python/contents.md

 [NEXT]
 How do we detect hurricanes?

-Finding data points with unusually low/high `wind_speed_rate` values.,
+Finding data points with unusually low/high `wind_speed_rate` values.

 [NEXT]
 ### Detecting Outliers